tortik/scrapper/README.md

 # Scrapper tool

-I see here multiple challenges in this task:
+I see multiple challenges in this task:
 1) how to read multiple files simultaneously or few Big files?
 Basically based on input files we should decide on concurrency strategy.